sneakers-the-rat/paper-animator/README.md

 paper-animator subdirectory/paper.pdf --repo https://github.com/username/example_repo --branch main
 ```

-See `paper-animator --help` for all options
+See `paper-animator --help` for all options -- note that for arguments that are tuples, you must
+pass them individually, eg `paper-animator --grid_shape 6 4` to pass a grid shape of `(6, 4)`

 ```
 $ paper-animator --help